-Powers and Skills: Conversation 13-, AK: Chinatown 15-, AK: San Angelo 12-, KS: Political world 11-, Persuasion 16-, SC: Psychology 15- rently active in the political arena.
-His family fled China during the Japanese invasion of Manchuria in 1935 and came to the United States, although a number of his relatives remained in Shanghai.
-When the Communist takeover of his homeland took place in 1949, Tang Shai respected Mao Tse-tung for his ability to win the hearts and minds of the people, but just as strongly resented him for turning his homeland into a dictatorship.
+Abilities: Conversation 13-; AK: Chinatown 15-; AK: San Angelo 13-; KS: Political world 11-; Persuasion 16-; SS: Psychology 15- ria in 1935 and came to the United States, although a number of his relatives remained in Shanghai.
+When the Communist takeover of his homeland took place in 1949, Tang Shai respected Mao Tsetung for his ability to win the hearts and minds of the people, but just as strongly resented him for turning his homeland into a dictatorship.

-Disadvantages: Psych: Protects Chinatown community (Com, Str)
+50+ Disadvantages: Psychological Limitation: Protects Chinatown community